madhavkhoslaa/madhavkhoslaa.github.io/content/draft/FunctionalRust.md

-# Moving capured values out of fn traits
+# Moving captured values out of fn traits

-So, once a value or a refrence has been passed to the closure, The closure decides what happens with it.
+So, once a value or a reference has been passed to the closure, The closure decides what happens with it.
-It could use the value once and drop it, mutate the value or can take refrences to a value and do all of these.
+It could use the value once and drop it, mutate the value or can take references to a value and do all of these.

-Why do we have to do this ?
+Why do we have to do this?
-Since Rust has this philosophy of all errors being compile time errors and not runtime errors, we need to know how the values are being handled inside the closure so that in the runtime we do not get any UBs.
+Since Rust has this philosophy of all errors being compiled time errors and not runtime errors, we need to know how the values are being handled inside the closure so that in the runtime we do not get any UBs.

-This defines three types of closures traits when they are passes in functions or in structs.
+This defines three types of closures traits when they are passed in functions or structs.
 1. `FnOnce` -> Uses the value which is passed in it and drops it
 2. `FnMut` -> It can modify the passed values
-3. `Fn` -> Can take any refrence
+3. `Fn` -> Can take any reference

 ## Example of `FnOnce`

 Consider the rust option enum.
 Rust option enum has a `unwrap_or_else` function that returns `Some` value or runs the closure to provide the value for.

-Let's disect the code below.
+Let's dissect the code below.

 ```rust
 impl<T> Option<T> {